Illinois Unclaimed Property Finder Application

 • All requested information is required.

-• By completing this application, you consent to the Illinois State Treasurer’s Office performing background check on each individual
+• By completing this application, you consent to the Illinois State Treasurer’s Office performing a background check on each individual

 • Note the number associated with each individual.
 This is the individual applicant number you will reference in Parts IV and V.